department-of-veterans-affairs/vets-website/content/pages/education/index.md

     - url: /gi-bill-comparison-tool/
       title: Compare GI Bill Benefits
       description: Use the GI Bill Comparison Tool to see what benefits you’ll get at the school you want to attend.
-    - url: /employment/
-      title: Education and Career Tools
-      description: Dear SoCo, please may I have some copy?
     - url: /education/gi-bill/
       title: GI Bill&reg;
       description: Since 1944, millions of Veterans have used the GI Bill to pay for college.
+    - url: /education/tools-programs/
+      title: Education and Career Tools
+      description: VA can help you chart your course.
     - url: /education/advanced-training-and-certifications/
       title: Advanced Training and Certifications
       description: You can use the GI Bill for more than just academic programs.